 It always surprises me how many women I meet that are convinced that a man they just started dating has to move heaven and earth to be in their presence.

-Don’t get me wrong I highly believe in the art of chivalry.
+Don’t get me wrong.
+I’m not saying you should settle.
+Because I highly believe in the art of chivalry.
 A man that truly desires to get to know you should and will show interest and pursue you.

 However, it becomes a problem when you take that for granted.

-Men like to be appreciated for the things they do.
+Men like to be appreciated for the things they do, too.
 A ‘thank you’ when they open the door or pay for the bill as well as a ‘thank you for planning this date’ shows them that you are not entitled.